 Another filter was applied to remove flux data for periods when winds were low, as under those conditions either cup anemometers did not work properly or atmospheric turbulence was not fully developed for flux calculations.
-We also eliminated data from
+We also eliminated data from very high wind conditions, where gradients became too small to be identified by our measurements.
+This filter was based on calculations of the friction velocity, u^ .
+Data were excluded when friction velocity was lower than a critical value of 0.05 m s-1 or higher than 0.5 m s-1.

-Applying all the above mentioned filters removed a total of ~57% of data from the entire (6500) 30-min flux gradient data averages (Bocquet, 2007).
+Applying all the above mentioned filters removed a total of ~57 % of data from the entire (6500) 30-min flux gradient data averages (Bocquet, 2007).
 Table 1 provides the details of how much data were removed by each of the filter criteria for the spring (here defined as day of year (DOY) 92-152) and summer period (DOY 153-227).
-This data rejection created data gaps of various lengths ranging from 1 point, i.e. 30 min, to about 30 data points, i.e., ~ half a day).
+This data rejection created data gaps of various lengths ranging from 1 point, i.e., 30 min, to about 30 data points, i.e., ~ half a day).
 These gaps can potentially bias analyses from subsequent calculations and interpretations of fluxes (e.g., Goulden et al., 1996; Oren et al., 2006; Dragoni et al., 2007).
 As gap filling increases uncertainty of calculated fluxes (Falge et al., 2001a, b) we did not pursue this approach.

-5 Monte carlo simulations
+5 Monte Carlo simulations

-- The relative contribution of individual input variables to the uncertainty of the flux determination was assessed by Monte Carlo simulation.
-The uncertainty was calculated for the 30-min average ozone exchange measurement results obtained for the {2-0.75 m} and {10-2 m} gradient measurements.
-Thirty-min averages and estimated uncertainties were used for the input variables of air temperature gradient, wind speed gradient, - 20 ozone mixing ratio gradient, and ambient pressure, and measurement height gradient.
-Measurement uncertainty estimates were derived from the ensemble of intercomparison experiments and from estimates of sensor accuracy and measurement precision.
-Utilized uncertainty values (see further discussion below) were 5 cm for the measurement height, 0.05 m s^{-1} for the wind speed measurement, 0.05 °C for the tem- - 25 perature measurement, 0.5 hPa for the pressure measurement, and 0.1 ppbv for the ozone determination.
-A total of 5000 Monte Carlo simulations were run for each calculated 30-min ozone exchange velocity, obtaining an uncertainty value for each 30-min ozone exchange velocity.
-The Monte Carlo sensitivity analysis also investigated how the distribution of the output variable ($v_e(O_3)$) varied with changes in only one input variable (while all other input variables are held constant at their 30-min value).
+The relative contribution of individual input variables to the uncertainty of the flux determination was assessed by Monte Carlo simulation.
+The uncertainty was calculated for the 30-min average ozone exchange measurement results obtained for both the $\{2-0.75 \text{ m}\}$ and $\{10-2 \text{ m}\}$ gradient measurements.
+Thirty-min averages and estimated uncertainties were used for each pair of the air temperature gradient, wind speed gradient, ozone mixing ratio gradient, measurement height gradient, and ambient pressure.
+For temperature, wind speed and ozone mixing ratio, measurement uncertainty estimates were derived from the ensemble of inter-comparison experiments while for ambient pressure and heights, uncertainty estimates were derived from estimates of sensor accuracy and measurement precision, respectively.
+Utilized uncertainty values (see further discussion below) were 0.05 °C for the temperature measurement, $0.05 \,\mathrm{m \, s^{-1}}$ for the wind speed measurement, 0.1 ppbv for the ozone determination, 0.5 hPa for the pressure measurement, and 5 cm for the measurement height.
+Furthermore, the ranges of the input variables that were tested by Monte Carlo simulations were -40to -10 °C for temperature, 1 to 10 m s^{-1} for wind speed, and 35 to 65 ppbv for ozone.
+A total of 5000 Monte Carlo simulations were run for each calculated 30-min ozone exchange velocity, providing an uncertainty value for each 30-min ozone exchange velocity.
+The Monte Carlo sensitivity analysis also investigated how the distribution of the output variable $(v_e(O_3))$ varied with changes in only one input variable (while all other input variables are held constant at their 30min value).
 This analysis, called the nominal-range analysis, was used to determine which input variable(s) had the largest influence on the output uncertainty.